TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 10/Daniel 10.4.md

 ---

-And in the four and twentieth day of the first month, as I was by the side of the great river, which is Hiddekel,
+In the four and twentieth day of the first month, as I was by the side of the great river, which is Hiddekel,